whowechina/ju_pico/README.md

 * Infill: >=80%.
 * Support: Yes, better with special support material.
 * Glue on bed: Yes, it prevents corner warping.
-* Files are always in milimeter unit, not inch.
+* Files are always in millimeter unit, not inch.

 #### Parts
 * You have two options for the Frame part, choose either one.